DFE-Digital/get-into-teaching-app/app/views/content/train-to-teach-in-england-as-an-international-student.md

   ctas:
     - title: Already a teacher?
       text: |
-        If you're already a teacher from outside the UK, come to England to teach.
+        Learn more about coming to England to teach if you're already qualified.
       link_text: "Come to England to teach"
       link_target: "/come-to-england-to-teach-if-you-are-a-teacher-from-outside-the-uk"
       icon: "icon-person"